 For starters, it’s commonly understood that Mondays are the slowest day of the week at dealerships.
 So, if you’re in the market for a car and want to gain the rapt attention of a salesperson looking to make a deal or to meet a quota, consider visiting a dealership at midday on a Monday.

-Another quirky fact is that shopping during a blizzard can be an excellent way to get a great deal.
+Another quirky fact is that shopping during poor weather can be an excellent way to get a better deal.
 This is because poor weather conditions generally deter customers from walking around car lots, and employees are anxious to make a sale for the day or to meet their quotas.
-Turns out living in a cold weather climate could be to your advantage when it comes to car shopping!

 The key word in all of this, though…is quotas.